aredn/documentation/arednHow-toGuides/lqm.rst

 1. Occasionally nodes are directly connected (DtD) to collocated nodes which are also using the same channel.
 Although the DtD link should be preferred by OLSRD, LQM ensures that any radio link between DtD nodes is always ignored.
 2. LQM ignores links with SNR too low to be useful.
 The application uses adjustable settings to accomplish this: drop below the minimum SNR and the link is blocked until the SNR is above the activate level.
 The hysteresis avoids links bouncing in and out of a blocked state.
 This stops OLSR from using poor links.
 3. LQM limits how far a node can be from a neighbor and still have a reliable link, even if there is a high SNR.
-The more distant a node, the lower the data rate of the link.
-In addition, the total data rate on a node is affected by the most distant node it communicates with.
+The more distant a node, the lower the throughput of the link.
+In addition, the total throughput on a node is affected by the most distant node it communicates with.
 LQM automatically determines the distance between nodes using the latitude and longitude information available from each node’s sysinfo.json api.
 4. Some links can have high SNR, not be far away, but still have terrible performance due to excessive retransmission errors.
 While some retransmissions are to be expected, if this rate becomes large then performance suffers.
 LQM blocks links with poor link quality.
 5. LQM disables automatic distance detection and takes over the job of managing the Coverage Class.
 LQM evaluates the non-blocked links and determines whether there is at least one route which uses this link.
 It then selects the link with the largest distance and uses this to calculate the Coverage Class.